 “The balloon release remains a part of the Indianapolis 500 pre-race program.
 However, we continue listening to and evaluating feedback from multiple perspectives on the topic.
 We’re reaching out to several stakeholders and talking with experts to fully understand the impact of this practice and determine its status in the years ahead.”

-While there was no changes in 2019, it is possible that in the foreseeable future, the Balloon Spectacle may be retired.
+While there was no changes in 2019, it remained possible that in the foreseeable future, the Balloon Spectacle would be retired.
 In fact, the 2019 release appeared smaller in volume than previous years’.
 This article is written solely for posterity and informational purposes, and without editorial comment.

 Links, sources, and works cited